 The Long Bond (with Steve Ross), June, 2013 Slides We study the behavior of the long bond, a zero-coupon bond that pays off in the far-distant future, under the assumptions that (i) the fixed-income market is complete and (ii) the state vector that drives interest rates follows a Markov chain.
 We show that if the pricing kernel is transition-independent—in particular, if there is an investor with separable utility or Epstein–Zin preferences—then the yield curve must slope up on average, and derive a formula that expresses the expected return on the long bond in terms of the prices of long bond options.

-Simple Variance Swaps, January, 2013 NBER Working Paper 16884 Slides What is the expected return on the market?
-The events of 2008–9 disrupted volatility derivatives markets and caused the single-name variance swap market to dry up completely; it has never recovered.
+Simple Variance Swaps, January, 2013 NBER Working Paper 16884 Slides The events of 2008–9 disrupted volatility derivatives markets and caused the single-name variance swap market to dry up completely; it has never recovered.
 This paper introduces the simple variance swap, a more robust relative of the variance swap that can be priced and hedged even if the underlying asset's price can jump, and constructs SVIX, an index based on simple variance swaps that measures market volatility.
 SVIX is consistently lower than VIX in the time series, which rules out the possibility that the market return and stochastic discount factor are conditionally lognormal.
 The SVIX index points to an equity premium that—in contrast to the prevailing view in the literature—is extraordinarily volatile and that spiked dramatically at the height of the recent crisis.

 The Forward Premium Puzzle in a Two-Country World, March, 2013 NBER Working Paper 17564 Slides I explore the behavior of asset prices and the exchange rate in a two-country world.
 When the large country has bad news, the relative price of the small country's output declines.
 As a result, the small country's bonds are risky, and uncovered interest parity fails, with positive excess returns available to investors who borrow at the large country's interest rate and lend at the small country's interest rate.
 I use a diagrammatic approach to derive these and other results in a calibration-free way.